HassanMehmood1992/vue-products/README.md

 ## Shophub
  A simple shopping listing and details page for products build on Vue, Vuetify, and NUXT.
-Created re-useable components, load more and debounce api call for loading more data from server.
+Created re-usable components, load more and debounce api call for loading more data from server.
 Implemented scroll to top functionality.

 ## Demo